-The proposed live/work project has been designed with contemporary design features including modern elements such as large windows, a mixture of exterior building materials, and a variety of vertical and horizontal articulations.
-The immediately surrounding neighborhood features a diverse collection of architectural styles including other live/work residences with contemporary influences, and multi-family residences with more traditional architecture.
+The proposed live/work project has been designed with contemporary design features including modern elements such as large windows, a mixture of exterior building materials, and a variety of vertical and horizontal articulation.
+The immediately surrounding neighborhood features a diverse collection of architectural styles including other live/work residences with contemporary influences.
 The Urban Plan Live/Work "architectural design guidelines" include the following design recommendations:

-"Building elevations should feature stepping forms both horizontally and vertically to soften and provide appropriate transitions among secondstory, third-story and fourth-story elevations."
+• "Building elevations should feature stepping forms both horizontally and vertically to soften and provide appropriate transitions among second-story, third-story and fourth-story elevations."